Graham Seton Hutchison: Fascism

-Seton Hutchison nonetheless remained a vocal activist and in 1936 ran afoul of Clement Attlee when he publicly claimed that the Labour Party politician was a Jew who was engineering a world war, supporting white slavery and punishing the poor.
-Attlee filed a libel action against Seton Hutchison, although this was ultimately withdrawn when Seton Hutchison publicly apologised and disowned the claims.
-Remaining a vocal Hitlerite, including declaring public support for the Anschluss, he became disillusioned by the German occupation of Czechoslovakia and by the time of the Invasion of Poland in 1939 Seton Hutchinson was praising Poland for standing up to what he had come to see as Hitler's bullying tactics.
+Hutchison nonetheless remained a vocal activist and in 1936 ran foul of Clement Attlee when he publicly claimed that the Labour Party politician was a Jew who was engineering a world war, supporting white slavery, and punishing the poor.
+Attlee filed a libel action against Hutchison, although this was ultimately withdrawn when Hutchison publicly apologised and disowned his claims.
+Remaining a vocal Hitlerite, including declaring public support for the Anschluss, Hutchison became disillusioned by the German occupation of Czechoslovakia and by the time of the Invasion of Poland in 1939 he was praising Poland for standing up to what he had come to see as Hitler's bullying tactics.

 Scottish nationalism

-Although he had spent much of his early years in London Seton Hutchison saw himself as first and foremost Scottish and wrote "I have always flatly declined to describe myself as 'British'".
+Although he had spent much of his early years in London, Hutchison saw himself as first and foremost Scottish and wrote "I have always flatly declined to describe myself as 'British'".
 In his 1945 essay "The Highland Division can Save Scotland", he declared his support for Scottish independence and declared his support for the Scottish National Party.
-He called for the return to the Clan system as a basis of a classless, corporatist Scotland, arguing the Scots represented a unique race.
-His ideas were largely undeveloped however as Seton Hutchison died the following year before expanding upon them.
+He called for the return to the Clan system as a basis of a classless, corporatist Scotland, arguing that the Scots represented a unique race.
+His ideas were largely undeveloped, however, as Hutchison died the following year before expanding upon them.

 Author

+Hutchison was a prolific author of espionage and adventure novels and also of military history.

+Novels

-Seton Hutchison was also known as a prolific author of both espionage novels and military history.
-One of his spy novels, The W Plan, had its proofs read by D.H.
-Lawrence before publishing.
-Lawrence dismissed the book as poor for what he felt were its unconvincing attempts to portray Germany and its unrealistic portrayals of female characters.
-Despite Lawrence's criticisms a film version produced and directed by Victor Saville and starring Brian Aherne, Madeleine Carroll and Gordon Harker was made in 1930.
-His novels did find favour with Ezra Pound who praised them, along with those of John Hargrave, for what Pound felt was their "specific treatment of live economies".
-His final novel, The Red Colonel (1946), broke from some of his earlier stories in that it was highly critical of the Nazis, mirroring his own disillusionment with that movement.
+Several of Hutchison's novels share a leading character, a retired Scottish army officer turned spy, Colonel Duncan Grant.
+Fair-haired, he speaks excellent German and understands Karl Marx and Friedrich Nietzsche.
+The proofs of the first Duncan Grant spy novel, The W Plan (1929), were read by D. H. Lawrence before publication.
+Lawrence dismissed the book as poor, for what he felt were its unconvincing attempts to portray Germany and its unrealistic portrayals of women.
+Despite Lawrence's criticisms, in 1930 a film of the book was made, produced and directed by Victor Saville and starring Brian Aherne, Madeleine Carroll, and Gordon Harker.
+Hutchison's novels did find favour with Ezra Pound, who praised them, along with those of John Hargrave, for what Pound felt was their "specific treatment of live economies".

+In Eye for an Eye (1932), Soviet spies steal a radiologist's invention.
+Minos Magnificent!
+(1935) is set in the Bronze Age in Crete, where Minoan civilization sees unexpected developments thanks to a successful flying machine invented by Daedalus.

+The last Colonel Grant thriller was The V Plan (1941), a Second World War story set in the near future, in which the Allies defeat Germany by invading Europe through a top secret Channel Tunnel.

+Hutchison's last novel, The Red Colonel (1945), broke away from some of his earlier work in that it was highly critical of the Nazis, mirroring his own claimed disillusionment with that movement.
+Colonel Grant ends his career by murdering Hitler.